ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 #### Notes
 - David Katz, 24, opened fire after losing.
-- "I think personally I'm one of the better players," said when being asked after winning a Madden tournament in 2017.
+- *"I think personally I'm one of the better players"* he said when being asked after winning a Madden tournament in 2017.
 - The tournament was being live-streamed on Twitch at the time of the shooting.
 Immediately after, Twitch took down the clip in question.
-- EA has donated $1M to the victims and set up a fund for further donations.
+- **EA has donated $1M** to the victims and set up a fund for further donations.
 - Now, Jacob Mitich, a survivor, and many others has filed a lawsuit against EA.